aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 ## 2) Resource division test:

+    a) IOR sequential, N to N, reads and writes
+        *Run an IOR job of arbitrary size
+        *record resulting bandwidth
+        *divide by 5
-Run an IOR job of arbitrary size take resulting IOPs divide by 5 assign result to QoS for 5 separate simultaneous jobs
+        *assign result to QoS for 5 separate simultaneous jobs

+    b) IOR random, small-transaction, N to N, reads and writes

+    c) mdtest

 1) show that N multi-client ior jobs, run on an otherwise empty system, each granted the same QoS, will achieve the same result.
 Begin with N=1